Shakti-95/Fe-Co-Ni_mag_elec/README.md

 # Fe-Co-Ni_mag_elec
-Fe-Co-Ni database consisting of magnetic and electrical properties
+Fe-Co-Ni alloy database consisting of magnetic and electrical properties

 Magnetic Properties:
   1. **Saturation Induction**: The maximum intrinsic induction possible in a material.
 Also known as **saturation flux density**.
 Intrinsic induction is the vector difference